dark0pcodes/watch_out_and_just_skip_the_packer/README.md

     4. Shellcode is decrypted.
     5. Shellcode is executed.

     Below the section of code used in steps 1 - 4 is shown.
-Step 5, can be easily found just returning from the current function and steping into the next call instruction. you will see a code in your debbuger that should look like the one below.
+Step 5, can be easily found just returning from the current function and steping into the next call instruction.

-    Take into consideration, that all this code that is being analyzing from now on, only exists in memory, and it was injected by the packer to make detection harder.
+    Remember that all the code that is going to be analyzed from this point on, only exists in memory, it was injected by the packer to make detection harder.

 ![image](https://user-images.githubusercontent.com/8562692/140274435-652cae1f-a34d-46b7-8f61-01fb774676d0.png)